Bill Pallot: Life and career

 He is the son of Maurice-Claude Pallot, an antiques dealer in Burgundy, France.
 Bill Pallot first studied classics and history of art at the University of Lyon, France.
 He then continued his studies in history of art at the Sorbonne in Paris until he obtained his Diplome des Hautes études Approfondies en Histoire de L'art (D.E.A., 1986).
 The subject of his thesis entitled "Les Tilliard et les Foliot, menuisiers en siéges aux XVIIéme et XVIIIéme siècles".

 For over 20 years, he has been in charge of the department of furniture and objets d'art at the Didier Aaron Gallery in Paris.
-Advising major art collectors, he loves to transmit his passion for the 18th century not only to his private clients, but also to his students at the Sorbonne where he has been teaching for more than fifteen years.
+Advising major art collectors, he shares his passion for 18th century art with his private clients and students at the Sorbonne where he has been teaching for more than fifteen years.

 He is a member of the Syndicat National des Antiquaires (Paris), a member of the Syndicat Français des Experts Professionnels (Paris) and a member of the Compagnie des Experts, the grouping of sworn experts before the Court of Appeal of Paris.
 He is a sworn expert in good standing before the Court of Appeal of Paris as well as before the French Customs authorities.
 Beyond this, he has donated to the Département des Objets d'Art of the Louvre Museum an armchair, c.
 1770–75, by N.Q.
 Foliot (1996, Inv OA 11813) and a chair, c.
 1785, by IB Boulard (2004, Inv.
 OA 12134).
 Under his patronage, a suite of 4 Louis XVI folding stools (2001, Inv.
 1972) belonging to the Jacquemart-Andre Museum was restored.

 As a member of the Cressent Club (President : Maryvonne Pinault), he was also a sponsor of the restoration of the Department of Objets d'Art at the Louvre Museum.

 Practical work

 The contribution of Bill Pallot to the history of furniture is far reaching and measured by the publication of the history of chairs from 1700 to the start of the Louis XVI style (in "Bill Pallot, Antiquaire" by Roxana Azimi, Journal des Arts, April 2011).
 Having written his first book at the age of 22, "L'art du siège au XVIIIème siècle en France", published in 1987, ACR-Gismondi editions, then " The Furniture of the Louvre- chairs and consoles of the 17th and 18th Century", published in 1993 by Faton editions, he is considered as one of the most distinguished experts on chairs of the Age of Enlightenment.

-On the watch for artistique phenomenon of our time and curious about the history of all civilisations, Bill Pallot intends nevertheless to uphold the banner for 18th-century French art.